Julio Lores

+Romanian goalkeeper Lapusneanu faces Peruvian striker Lores during the match between the two teams in the 1930 World Cup.

 Julio Lores Colán (born 15 September 1908 - death 15 July 1947) was a Peruvian-Mexican professional football forward who played for Peru in the 1930 FIFA World Cup and for Mexico.
 He played for Ciclista Lima, and later for the Mexican club Necaxa.
 He also was part of “Los Once Hermanos” (“The Eleven Brothers”).